-Begin the second and subsequent courses of panels at the end of the wall where construction began (Figure 26).
+Begin the second and subsequent courses of

+panels at the end of the wall where construction began (Figure 30).

-Step G-2: Remove the two shoulder clamps holding A panels (2) and (4) to B panel (3).
-(As each course proceeds, remove only two clamps at a time to allow for setting of each new panel.)(Figure 26) To prevent concrete-to-concrete contact at horizontal joints, set two bearing pads onto the top edge of panel (3).
+STEP F-2: Remove the two shoulder clamps holding A panels (2) and (4) to B panel (3).
+As each course proceeds, remove only two clamps at a time to allow for setting of each new panel.
+To prevent concrete-to-concrete contact at horizontal joints, set two bearing pads onto the top edge of panel (3).
+Refer to Figure 30.